HeT-Delwadiya/Devs-Den-Backend/README.md

   * Companies can find developers on skill bases and communicate with them
   * Companies can share their achievements

+## Demo
+  * https://devs-den.herokuapp.com/ (Socket server is not running in this demo. so, chat wont be real time.
+I'm using heroku's free tier.
+Server goes offline when its idle for 30mins and everytime it restarts, heroku assigns new port, so that why i didn't started socket server for this demo)

 ## Note

   * This repo is just a backend of Dev's Den website.
 You need socket server and frontend also.
 Check out socket server and frontend of DevsDen projects -> https://github.com/HeT-Delwadiya/.